Dutch resistance: Reprisals under Operation Silbertanne

 After approval from the Dutch government-in-exile, on the evening of Friday 5 February 1943, after answering a knock at his front door in Scheveningen, The Hague, Seyffardt was shot twice by student Jan Verleun who had accompanied Kastein on the mission.
 A day later Seyffardt succumbed to his injuries in the hospital.
 A private military ceremony was arranged at the Binnenhof, attended by family and friends and with Mussert in attendance, after which Seyffardt was cremated.
 On 7 February, CS-6 shot fellow institute member Gemachtigde Voor de Volksvoorlichting (Attorney for the national relations) H. Reydon and his wife.
 His wife died on the spot, while Reydon died on 24 August of his injuries.
 The gun used in this attack had been given to Kastein by Sicherheitsdienst agent Van der Waals, and after tracking him back through information, arrested him on 19 February.
 Two days later Kastein committed suicide so as not to give away Dutch Resistance information under torture.

 Seyffardt and Reydon's deaths led to massive reprisals in the occupied Netherlands, under Operation Silbertanne.
 SS General Hanns Albin Rauter immediately ordered the murder of 50 Dutch hostages and a series of raids on Dutch universities.
 By accident the Dutch resistance had attacked Rauter's car on 6 March 1945, which in turn led to the killings at De Woeste Hoeve, where 117 men were rounded up and executed at the site of the ambush and another 147 Gestapo prisoners were executed elsewhere.
 On 1–2 October 1944, a similar war crime occurred in the Putten raid.
 After a car carrying officers of the German Army was ambushed near the village of Putten by the Dutch resistance, on the orders of Wehrmachtbefehlshaber in den Niederlanden (Supreme Commander of the Wehrmacht in the Netherlands) General Friedrich Christiansen, the village of Putten was raided by German forces.
-Several civilians were shot, the village was burned and 661 of the males of the town were deported to concentration camps, where the vast majority of whom died.
+Several civilians were shot, the village was burned and 661 of the men of the town were deported to concentration camps, where the vast majority of whom died.